 ………………………………………………………………………….

-The country’s economy and issues around it have been a controversial issue for statesmen and government leaders.
-Nowadays, developed nations are getting wealthy while impoverished nations are impoverishing daily.
+A country’s economy and issues around it has been a controversial issue for statesmen and government.
+Nowadays, developed nations are getting wealthy while impoverished nations are driving backward daily.
 To me, this might have some important drawbacks.
 In order to overcome this problem, I, in this essay, am going to propose some solutions.

 There are some causes for this problem.
-First, the rich countries which have developed in different areas from economy to culture, can not tolerate systematic corruptions at their government.
-But, in poor countries due to the lack of knowledge in both government body and people, systematic corruptions are very common.
-Second, developed countries know the importance of education and because of that they invest a great deal of budget on educational system.
-On the other hand, the undeveloped countries have not invest in educational system, as well as, they can not make a bridge between their universities and industries.
-Due to this fact, they can not cultivate talented people or if by a chance they can, because of the lack of opportunities, it will reach to brain drain.
-Thirdly, rich countries have restricted law about investment and it help them to attract investigators to invest in their countries which make them modern societies.
-But, poor countries mostly have defects in their laws which it has caused financiers flee.
+First, rich countries which have been developed in different areas from economy to culture can not tolerate systematic corruptions at their government.
+But, in poor countries due to lack of knowledge in both government body and people, systematic corruptions are very common.
+Second, developed countries know the importance of education and hence they invest a great deal of budget on educational system.
+On the other hand, the undeveloped countries usually do not invest in educational system.
+Furthermore, they can not make a bridge between their universities and industries.
+Due to this fact, they may not be able to cultivate talented people or because of lack of opportunities, it will lead to brain drain.
+Thirdly, rich countries have restricted laws about investment and it helps them to attract investigators to invest in their countries, which make them modern societies.
+But, poor countries mostly have defects in their laws which may result in finance loss.

-From my perspective, there are some ways which can be taken by governments to change their economical situation.
-First of all, undeveloped country governments should modify their laws to decrease systematic corruptions.
-This correction can help them both in corruption decrease, as well as, attract investors to fund at their country.
-Second, they should invest at cities infrastructure like educational system and industrial zones that can help them to provide opportunities for their elite persons.
-This can help them to prevent brain drain.
+From my perspective, there are some measures which can be taken by governments to change their economic situation.
+First of all, governments in undeveloped countries should modify their laws to decrease systematic corruptions.
+This correction can help them both in corruption decrease and investors attraction to fund projects in their country.
+Second, they should invest in city infrastructure like educational system and industrial zones, which can help them to provide opportunities for their elites.
+This can prevent brain drain.

-In conclusion, it is fact that the economical variations between countries are grown.
-In my opinion, corruptions and law defects, beside unwise investment decisions are the main causes of poverty in this countries.
-However, this can be overcome by changing the viewpoint to the laws and investments
+In conclusion, it is a fact that the economic variations among countries are increasing day in day out.
+In my opinion, corruptions and law defects, beside unwise investment decisions are the main causes of poverty in these countries.
+However, this can be overcome by changing the viewpoint in the laws and investments.